vt-gianni/PingContest/README.md

 ### Continuous Integration

-I use Circle CI for continuous integration of my API.
+I use <a href="https://circleci.com/">Circle CI</a> for continuous integration of my API.
 I integrate the installation of my API project as well as the launch of my unit tests.

 ### Deployment